antogno/omninext/README.md

 $ npm run dev
 ```

-The API is now accessible in [localhost:3000](http://localhost:3000).
+The API is now accessible at [localhost:3000](http://localhost:3000).

 ## Deploy